o-laurent/multivariate-ks-test/README.md

 [On the tight constant in the multivariate Dvoretzky–Kiefer–Wolfowitz inequality](https://www.sciencedirect.com/science/article/pii/S016771522100050X/pdf) in the one and two-sample cases.

-This package was translated from the original MATLAB code by the author.
+This package was translated from the original MATLAB code provided by the author.

 Please feel free to open an issue if you have any problems or questions.